 I don’t think I’ll ever forget the first time I showered with a PICC Line.
 Though my parents urged me to take a bath instead of a shower (sage advice) or to wait until I hadn’t MacGyvered my own PICC Line shower cover (also words of wisdom) – I was determined to manage my first shower with a PICC Line on my own.
 Even with the right PICC line waterproof cover, your first shower can be scary.
 Here are my top three tips for managing that first shower, and keeping your PICC Line protected throughout.

-You don’t want your PICC Line to get wet.
+1. You don’t want your PICC line to get wet.

-When a Hickman PICC Line gets wet, it allows for the spread of infection.
+When a Hickman line or a PICC Line gets wet, it allows for the spread of infection.
 Because your PICC is directly connected to your heart, infection that originates from your insertion site can quickly spread through the body.
-You want to take every precaution to keep your PICC Line dry.
+You want to take every precaution to keep your PICC line dry.

-A bath allows for more mobility and reduces the risk of water getting near the PICC Line insertion site.
-I was more comfortable in the bath when I had my PICC Line, because I felt like I could more easily control what parts of me got wet.
+A bath allows for more mobility and reduces the risk of water getting near the PICC insertion site.
+I was more comfortable in the bath when I had my PICC line, because I felt like I could more easily control what parts of me got wet.

 Even though I wanted to manage my first shower alone, I knew that my parents were right outside and ready to help me if they needed to.
 Give yourself some peace of mind, and put a plan in place so that you know what to do in case of emergency.

 If your PICC line does get wet, immediately dry the area and call your home health nurse to schedule an emergency dressing change or have a trained family member change your dressing.
 The sooner your dressing is changed, the lower the risk of infection.
 You can read our tips on How to Change Your PICC Line Dressing here.

 Everyone is going to learn how to manage this process differently.
 It can be nerve wracking at the start, but with a bit of practice you’ll get the hang of it.